A continuous variable quantum battery with wireless and remote charging: III. Main results

-If the temperature for the environment is nonzero, the final state of the charger will be a thermal state with nonzero photon number.
+If the temperature of the environment is nonzero, the final state of the charger will be a thermal state with nonzero photon number.
 Since the charger is embedded in the Markovian environment, whether the battery can obtain the ergotropy is another interesting question.
 Fig.~\ref{figure6} gives the result of the thermal charging for $\gamma\neq0$.
-As shown in Fig.~\ref{figure6}(a), the answer is no. The ergotropy of the battery will become zero after enough evolution time.
-Under the competition between the anti-rotating and rotating wave couplings, both of the quantum coherence and entanglement may disappear through the dissipation of the environment.
-At least one of these two quantum resources exists in order to generate the ergotropy.
-For fully absorbing the energy in the environment, the quantum battery must be strongly coupled with the charger and the latter must be in a Markovian environment.
-The battery can obtain the usable work before the quantum coherence and entanglement have seriously been decayed.
-The condition $\gamma\ll\min [\left\vert G-g\right\vert ,\left\vert G+g\right\vert ]$ ensures that the quantum coherence and entanglement can not rapidly decay into the environment, which buys time for producing the useable work.
-It is possible to achieve LC circuits with frequencies up to $10^{10}$ Hz and the coefficient of the decoherence $10^{3}$Hz in the experiment~\cite{Q.Xu2022}.
-It takes only a few milliseconds or even a dozen milliseconds for the charger to fully absorb the thermal photons in the environment and to reach a stable state.
+As shown in Fig.~\ref{figure6}(a), the ergotropy of the battery will become zero after enough evolution time.
+The quantum coherence, supported by the competition between the counter-rotating and rotating wave couplings, may dissipate through the environment [Fig.~\ref{figure6}(b)].
+Fig.~\ref{figure6} does not given information about the quantum entanglement.
+The entanglement can no longer be described by the von Neumann entropy because the overall quantum state is a mixed state for our open system.
+But the entanglement does exist due to the appearance of the counter-rotating wave coupling~\cite{Barzanjeh2022}.
+At least one of the quantum coherence and entanglement exists in order to generate the ergotropy~\cite{H.L.Shi2022}.

-Achieving the conditions we required is no longer a difficult problem.
-Considering the system of two LC circuits as a closed system is an approximate behavior with a very high accuracy.
-Therefore, the conclusions drawn in the previous section for the closed system are of practical significance.
-One issue needs to be clarified is that the decay coefficient of $\gamma=0.1\omega_{1}$ in Fig.~\ref{figure6} is larger than that in the real experiments~\cite{Q.Xu2022}.
-In fact, we also study the evolution pattern for the case of a time period of $\omega _{1}t\in \lbrack 0,400]$ under $\gamma =0.01\omega_{1}$.
-It is found that the oscillations are very fast (because of the large time interval on the display time line).
-Although it is not easy to show the details of the evolution clearly, but the general pattern of the evolution is same as in Fig.~\ref{figure6}.
-We chose $\gamma=0.1\omega_{1}$ only for quickly getting the main result.